OsvaldoBecker/BarnesHut-OpenMP/README.md

 # C program for running a Barnes Hut algorithm in parallel on the CPU

-A PT-BR report included for more program details and runtime performance analysis
+A report in Brazilian Portuguese is included for more program details and runtime performance analysis

 - Uses the OpenMP parallel programming library
 - Uses an input file for performing calculations